|In Memory of|

 Canada Farm Cemetery, West-Vlaanderen, Belgium

-Although all of his nine siblings were born in Beeston, John Samuel Turton was born in Lenton, Notts in 18872, the third child, second son of
+Although all of his nine siblings were born in Beeston, John Samuel Turton was born in Lenton, Notts on 27 November 18872, the third child, second son of

 John (b.
 1864, Nottingham) and Mary Elizabeth (b. c1863, Beeston née Hazzledine).
 John worked in the lace trade as a warper and, in 1901, was living with